-The following procedures apply to reports received that allege Title IX Sexual Misconduct in accordance with the United States Department of Education's Regulations effective August 14, 2020.
-Any other allegations of discrimination, harassment or related misconduct based on a Protected Status are addressed through Procedures Section III below.
+The following procedures apply to reports received that allege Title IX Sexual Misconduct in accordance with the United States Department of Education's Regulations effective August 14, 2020 as clarified by OCR's Questions and Answers on the Title IX Regulations on Sexual Harassment issued July 2021.
+Any other allegations of Discrimination, harassment or related misconduct based on a Protected Status are addressed through Procedures Section III below.